Jane H. Merrill, Lawyer

 My brother is only six months older than me.
 Through the miracle of adoption, we grew up much like twins.
 We were in the same grade in school and shared the same group of friends.
 Growing up we celebrated my brother’s “A” day, which marked the day my parents brought him home.
 I’m grateful for my brother and I’m grateful my parents didn’t give up on their dream of having children.

 My own children teach me incredible lessons about life and bring me more joy and hope than I ever imagined.
 My first child was born during the summer between my second and third years of law school.
 Her strong and independent spirit motivated me to show her she could be anything she wanted to be.
 So I pressed on through my last year of law school, including a three-hour daily commute, so I could become a lawyer.

 My second daughter was born on the same date as my brother’s “A” day.
 Her sweet Mama-loving spirit made me evaluate the balance between work and family.
 Another attorney once told me it’s impossible to be a mother and a lawyer at the same time.
 I disagree.
 I opened Hawthorne Merrill Law to serve clients that appreciate and understand my desire for both career and family.
-I help those creating or expanding their family through adoption, IVF, egg or embryo donation, and surrogacy.
-I help grandparents when a life situation necessitates they actively rear their grandchildren.
-And I help veterans who’ve served our country receive benefits to which they and their families are entitled.
+I work inside and outside the courtroom, and help a variety of clients along the way.

 - South Carolina Bar